 Body Scanning Technology

 One of the most promising developments in sizing technology is body scanning.
-Body scanners use advanced imaging technology to create a precise 3D model of your body.
+And body scanners use advanced imaging technology to create a precise 3D model of your body.
 This model can then be used to generate accurate measurements for clothing, eliminating the guesswork involved in traditional sizing.
 Several companies are developing body scanning technology for both in-store and at-home use.

 Virtual Try-On Tools